Mochi Flashcard Generator

 Can I customize the card appearance in Mochi?

 Yes!
 Mochi offers various customization options including themes, fonts, and card layouts.
-You can also add images, audio, and rich text formatting to enhance your learning experience once the cards are imported.
+You can also add images and rich text formatting once the cards are imported.
+Pronunciation audio you do not have to add: it is already inside the .mochi package we generate.

 What languages are supported for Mochi generation?